wellesley-cs230/wellesley-cs230.github.io/syllabus.md

 # Collaboration Policy

-**Overview.** In a nutshell, our collaboration policy is:
-* Assignments: Pairs of students (when explicitly announced in the assignments description).
-* Exams: Absolutely no collaboration

-We believe that collaboration fosters a healthy and enjoyable educational environment.
+**Overview.** We believe that collaboration fosters a healthy and enjoyable educational environment.
 For this reason, we encourage you to talk with other students about the course material and to form study groups.
 Programming assignments in this course can be challenging.
 Also, teamwork and large-scale collaboration is the norm in the CS industry.
-Given the above, some of the assignment work is required to be done paired with a partner from the class, while some is required to be done individually.
-In each assignment tasks will be clearly marked as either "individual" or "pair-programming".
-The two team members must work closely together on the pair-programming tasks, and turn in a single copy of work they did together.
+Given this, some of the assignment work is required to be done paired with a partner from the class, while some is required to be done individually.
+In each assignment tasks will be clearly marked as either "individual" or "pair-programming."
+* On **individual** assignments, students are encouraged to discuss high-level ideas, draft pseudo-code together, discuss debugging strategies.
+However, students cannot write code together, look at each other's code, etc. Every student must submit their own original work.
+* On **pair-programming** assignments, the two team members must work closely together on the pair-programming tasks, and turn in a single copy of work they did together.
+* On **exams**, we do not allow collaborations of any kind.

+**Creditting Collaborators.** On every problem you discussed with another peer, whether on the individual or pair-programming assignment, you must credit them.
+That is, you must list their name at the top of your file.

+**Using existing materials.** Students may use any code covered in class, lab, or in the textbook.
+Students may also reference code from standard helpful sources, like Stack Overflow (though in these cases, cite where the code came from).
+Students may **not** use code from any other source, including Generative AI (discussed more below), and students may **not** use solutions to previous CS230 materials.
+If you're unsure whether a source is ok to use, please ask us **before** using it.

 **Pair-programming tasks are subject to the following ground rules:**
 * Each team member has to read the assignment problems, think of how to go on solving it, and sketch some solutions, **before** meeting with their partner.
 * While working together, the work must be a true collaboration in which each member of the team will carry their own weight.
 It is not acceptable for two team members to split the work between them and work independently.
 * The fact that team members have to program together means that you need to carefully consider a potential partner's schedule before forming a team.
 You cannot be an effective team if you cannot find large chunks of time to spend at a computer together!
-* Except for the first few assignments that are to be done individually, when submitting an assignment, you have to decide on your partner for the next assignment.
-* Working with different partners is a good way to build community in the class.
-View it as an opportunity.

 This semester, the instructors will assign partners for each pair-programming assignment.
 It is your responsibility to reach out to your partner and arrange times to meet and work on the assignment, keeping in mind the rules above.
 Sometimes it's hard or impossible to find times to meet, but we expect a good-faith effort.

-**Expectations:**
+Specifically, we expect that you:
 * Contact your partner ASAP
 * Make a good-faith effort to work together
   * Doing the same thing at the same time